|Value||Eligibility||Open date||Close date|

 b.
 Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,

-II. commences part-time study without prior approval of the Dean of the Sydney Conservatorium of Music,
+II. commences part-time study without prior approval of the Head of School and Dean of the Sydney Conservatorium of Music,

 III. does not maintain satisfactory academic performance,

 IV. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application, or

 V. does not resume study at the end of a period of approved leave.